 How do you get audience participation?

 Can it be daunting to stand in front of a group?
 Sure, but it doesn’t have to be.
-Meeting organizers can enlist powerful digital tools as backup.
+Meeting organizers can enlist powerful digital tools for audience participation as backup.
 If you’re wondering how to draw your audience members in, here are 10 ways to boost audience participation.

 Plan ahead